 - 1:1 personalised support

 Before making an application for the Sanctuary Scholarship please ensure that you meet our eligibility criteria.
 The scholarship is open to those who do not have access to student finance and:

-- Have a conditional or unconditional offer for 2018 entry on an undergraduate degree course at York St John University*.
+- Have a conditional or unconditional offer for 2018 entry on an undergraduate or postgraduate degree course at York St John University.

-- Currently be attending a school, college, community or voluntary group which can provide a reference in support of your application
+- Currently are attending a school, college, community or voluntary group which can provide a reference in support of your application.

-- Unable to access mainstream funding, e.g. student finance or a local authority grant.
+- Are unable to access mainstream funding, e.g. student finance or a local authority grant.

 - Live within commuting distance of York St John University.

-- Not require support for living expenses or accommodation.
+- Do not require support for living expenses or accommodation.

 Applicants must meet these strict eligibility criteria and be in a position to verify their circumstances in order to apply.
 Applicants who do not meet the criteria will not be considered for an award.